 SCHOOL COUNCIL School council is an excellent way to become involved in the life of NMR.
 We hope that you will take this opportunity to stay informed, provide input and get to know other parents.
-Our first meeting will be held on September 20th at 7:00pm.
-Please watch your email and our newsletter for updates.
-Agendas for the meetings are sent out the day before by email and minutes from the meeting can be found on our website.
+Our first meeting will be held on September 24th at 7:00pm.
+Please watch your email and our WAAG for updates.
+Agendas for the meetings are sent out the Monday before by email and minutes from the meeting can be found on our website.

 FRIENDS OF NEIL M ROSS SOCIETY This charitable organization has been founded by our parents with the goal to support Neil M Ross by raising funds to enhance learning and extra curricular for our students.
 We encourage you to volunteer your expertise and support the fundraising endeavours whenever you can.
 Any funds raised will be directed towards identified projects, which will benefit all students.
 Each year, we will inform you of our goals and projects.
-The first Annual General Meeting will be held September 22nd.
-Please watch your email and our school newsletter for further information regarding meetings.
+The AGM is set for Thursday, September 19th @ 7pm at the school.
+Please watch your email and our school newsletter for further information regarding meeting dates and times.

 VOLUNTEERS are an extremely valuable resource to our school.
 Requests for volunteers will be made through email, school newsletters and classroom teachers as needed.
-Volunteers are required to complete a Child Welfare and Criminal Record check prior to volunteering.
+Some volunteer positions are required to complete a Criminal Record check and/or Vulnerable Sector Check prior to volunteering.
 Information and a request letter can be found on our website nmr.gsacrd.ab.ca/parents to avoid associated fees.
 VISITORS!
 For the safety of students, to adhere to our emergency protocols and to better assist you, we require all visitors to report to the office to sign in.